-This unit is a four-wire device.
-The loss of a single input phase or the loss of neutral with unbalanced four-wire loads will be considered a complete loss of input power and discharge the battery to provide power to the load.
+This unit is a three-wire device.
+The loss of a single input phase will be considered a complete loss of input power and discharge the battery to provide power to the load.

 Figure 5-1.
 Main Elements of the UPS System